 ACE serves students from throughout the Portland metro area, including as far away as Sandy and Colton.
 ACE has demonstrated remarkable success in furthering self-sufficiency by helping Oregon students graduate, earn college scholarships and make informed career decisions.
-Learn more about the ACE Mentor Program of Oregon, a local nonprofit with a special partnership with PWA.
+Learn more about the ACE Mentor Program of Oregon, the local affiliate of the national ACE program.

 PACE Mentorship Program

 One goal is to engage students by connecting them with caring professionals who teach them useful, interesting skills.
 The other is to familiarize students with well-paying career opportunities within the construction industry, including management and the skilled trades.